In case you missed the news from Iran ...

 Here's a link to a good shot of the aircraft that was involved in the crash.
 As of 9/27/2009 there have been 59 major (complete hull loss) accidents involving the IL-76.

 It was probably one of the F5's shown IL-76 in the photo at this Airliners.net link that collided with the IL-76.

-You can see what is supposed to be video of the aftermath of the crash here.
+You can see video of the crash here: .

 Remember that crazy whacko, Mir Aimal Kasi, who killed two folks outside of CIA

 headquarters back in 1993?
 (See